-Ideas for the second hotel to capture the market first emerged in 1997 and were steadily worked up into detailed proposals by Tussauds Group’s in-house design team.
-Part of the brand process includes creating a story in which to embed the various features.
-Whereas the first hotel featured the eclectic travels of a mythical Sir Algernon – including novel features such as singing lifts – the second is based around a paradise location.
+Ideas for the second hotel to capture the excess demand first emerged in 1997 and were steadily worked up into detailed proposals by Tussauds Group’s in-house design team.
+Part of the brand process included creating a story in which to embed the various features.
+Whereas the first hotel featured the eclectic travels of a mythical Sir Algenon – including novel features such as singing lifts – the second was to be based around a paradise location.

-Cariba Creek is centred around a huge twisting water slide, exclusive to hotel guests this 37,000 sq ft water park features water slides, jets and even the UK’s longest MasterBlaster : A water roller coaster, which shoots riders around the tubes, sometimes up hill with the help of jets of water.
-Cariba Creek is themed around a tropical paradise and accessible directly from both hotels.
+The Cariba Creek water park would be themed around a tropical paradise and accessible directly from both hotels.
+Exclusive to hotel guests this 37,000 sq ft water park would feature water slides, jets and even the UK’s longest MasterBlaster – a water roller coaster, which shoots riders around the tubes, sometimes up hill with the help of jets of water.

-The development also includes a conference centre for up to 400 people, combined with restaurants and shops.
-The investment is part of an ongoing development strategy to capture a greater share of the short breaks market, which is worth £3.6 billion a year.
+The development also included a Conference Centre for up to 400 people, combined with restaurants and shops.
+The investment formed part of an ongoing development strategy to capture a greater share of the short breaks market, worth £3.6 billion a year.

-The Conference Centre has been designed to meet the high specifications that today’s event organisers demand.
+The Conference Centre was designed to meet the high specifications that event organisers of the day demand.
 Fully air conditioned and featuring a state of the art lighting rig in the main suite.
-The suite is highly versatile and can be divided into three sections if required, each seating 200 theatre style.
+The suite was designed to be highly versatile, with it able to be divided into three sections if required, each seating 200 theatre style.

-The eight syndicate rooms located on the first floor offer additional breakout facilities, each room seats 15 for a boardroom meeting or 40 for a theatre style presentation.
-Within the conference centre there is a fully equipped Business Centre, offering access to fax, photocopying and internet points.
+The eight syndicate rooms located on the first floor would offer additional breakout facilities – each room seats 15 for a boardroom meeting or 40 for a theatre style presentation.
+Within the Conference Centre there would be a fully equipped Business Centre, offering access to fax, photocopying and internet points.